Sign in to the app from any device through Blockstack

 It is an anomaly to find a homeless person who has all their identity documents.
 To get them properly connected to homeless services, they need their birth certificates, social security cards, health insurance records, and other documents.
 Many homeless people don’t have those documents.

-Person8 provides a digital footprint for homeless people that can’t be deleted, lost or stolen.
-It keeps a copy of their identity documents and other key information, hosted securely online so a missing phone won't become a crisis.
-The homeless will have access to their own records and have control over who can see it.
+Person8 provides a digital footprint that can’t be deleted, lost or stolen.
+It keeps a copy of their identity documents and other key information, hosted securely online through Blockstack so a missing phone won't become a crisis.
+The individual will have access to their own records and have control over who can see it.

-For homeless without a mobile device, their identity profile will also be accessible online, through for example public computers like those found at the libraries.
+For homeless without a mobile device, their identity profile will also be universally accessible for them, through for example public computers like those found at the libraries.
 A homeless service worker approaching someone on the street will be able to find their identity records without having to bring them into an office and locate a physical file folder.